nickjones39/openml-to-prov/README.md

 Designed for research in provenance-aware machine learning, reproducibility, and provenance-based graph compression, the tool supports local execution (no uploads to OpenML servers) and emits both raw “pre-PROV” bundles and full PROV-JSON exports suitable for further analysis, visualisation, or archival.

+The pipeline also supports paired wall-clock measurements to quantify the runtime overhead of provenance serialisation.

 The script captures:
 - Datasets (metadata, targets, versions)
 - Flows and parameter settings